 In the beginning, a kiss is usually the first real jump in a human interaction that says, “we’re not just friends,” and opens the potential of getting more intimate.
 Because of that, there’s a lot of weight and charge around that moment.

-Just think about the build up.
+Just think about the build-up.
 You’re flirting, reading each other, watching for the right moment, hesitating, then finally going for it.
 It’s incredibly fun.
 Some people find their first kiss with someone even more memorable than having sex, because the bridge to intimacy has already been crossed, and there’s often less tension and stress around taking things to the next levels.

 Related: 6 Best Kissers of The Zodiacs

 Because of all that tension, there’s a lot riding on this moment.
 I don’t mean to freak anybody out and add a bunch of pressure.
-Just stating this insight as encouragement to practice and put your best foot (and lips) forward.
+Just stating this insight as an encouragement to practice and put your best foot (and lips) forward.

 Most first kisses are just that – a kiss.
 They don’t lead to anything further until a little later on in the relationship.
 It might be the way you end a great date or a night out together.
 It’s what you’ll both be grinning about (hopefully) for days to come until you see each other again.